How To Avoid Snakes While Hiking

 1. Know the area that you are hiking

-The first thing that you need is information.
-By this, we mean knowing the terrain so that you can know the types of boots to wear.
+The first thing that you need for snake safety tips is information.
+This means knowing the terrain so that you can know the types of boots to wear.

 You should also know the types of bugs you are likely to encounter and most importantly, snakes!
 If there are non-venomous snakes, you still need to worry.
 This could indicate the presence of other snakes as well.